 There’s a common misconception that showering and getting dressed for the day is optional when you’re working from home, and while that is an option, my advice in order to have the most focus is to do the opposite.
 Taking a shower, and getting dressed is a signal to your brain that your workday has started.
-However, slippers are absolutely a great addition to your wardrobe.

 Use a Good Communication Tool

 Having a communication tool is essential to successful communication and collaboration with a remote team.
 Our team uses Slack and we have various channels that help our team get the latest news and see the conversations that are happening amongst colleagues.
 One of the best parts of Slack is the ability to search for topics and get an answer immediately from a past conversation thread that you have may have missed.
 We also use Slack to promote a positive work culture.
 We have a #kudos channel where colleagues can publicly acknowledge a job well done.

 Sometimes being at home for someone who isn’t used to working remotely can feel stifling.
 That’s why it’s important to walk outside for a short time each day to get some fresh air, de-stress, exercise, and in turn increase your productivity.
 A study by cognitive psychologist Lorenza Colzato that was published in Harvard Business Review found that people who go for a walk 4 times a week are able to think more creatively.
 Regular exercise is also important to stay healthy and keep your immune system strong.

 Although it’s tempting to set up your office anywhere in your home, it’s important to designate a space that is quiet, free of any clutter, and ideally with a door so you can close yourself off to distractions.